Lasithwxn/Lasith-Bandara-Web/README.md

 # Lasith Bandara's Portfolio Web App #

 # 🚀 Description #
 Welcome to my personal portfolio website!
 Built with modern web technologies, this responsive app showcases my skills, projects, certifications, and contact info.
-It's a single-page application (SPA) with smooth sections for easy navigation.
+It's a single-page application with smooth sections for easy navigation.
 Perfect for developers, designers, or anyone building a professional online presence.
 Fork it, tweak it, and make it your own!
 ✨ Features